carlacz/FPJT/README.md

 The FPJT [(Czilczer, Martini et al., 2026)](https://doi.org/10.31234/osf.io/4sw6h_v1) is a behavioural paradigm aiming to assess the ability to imagine performing a series of auditorily instructed movements.
 While focusing on imagery manipulation and maintenance, it also requires generating an imagery "from scratch" and inspecting one's imagery to judge whether it matches a visual stimulus.
 If you are interested in assessing movement imagery ability, visit the [Movement Imagery Ability Platform](https://movementimageryability.github.io) for an overview of open-source behavioural tasks.

-The task was adapted from earlier imagery-stimulus compairosn tasks (e.g., [Madan & Singhal, 2013](https://doi.org/10.1080/00222895.2013.763764); [Nishida et al., 1986](https://doi.org/10.1123/jsep.10.4.418); [Schott, 2013](https://doi.org/10.1007/s00391-013-0520-x)).
+The task was adapted from earlier imagery-stimulus comparison tasks (e.g., [Madan & Singhal, 2013](https://doi.org/10.1080/00222895.2013.763764); [Nishida et al., 1986](https://doi.org/10.1123/jsep.10.4.418); [Schott, 2013](https://doi.org/10.1007/s00391-013-0520-x)).
 This repository contains the materials for the open-source (and user-friendly) FPJT, based on [(Czilczer, Martini et al., 2026)](https://doi.org/10.31234/osf.io/4sw6h_v1), provided in open-source experiment presentation software.
 The most updated versions can be found in this repository.

 Subsequent updates in native software ([PsychoPy](https://www.psychopy.org/index.html) and [OpenSesame](https://osdoc.cogsci.nl/)) may need adjustments.
 As developers, we are not responsible for implementing these in every use case.

 An example of a trial is shown below.
-Participants imagine performing 4-7 movements (subsequently instructed via standardized audios) and judge whether their final position in their imagery matches with a visual stimulus, which is presented after the last auditory instruction.
+In each trial, participants listen to an audio which guides their imagery.
+First, participants are asked to imagine assuming the starting position.
+Then, they imagine performing 3 to 6 movements and judge whether their imagined final position matches the final position of a human figure, which is presented after the last instruction.
 ![fpjt-demo](files-READMEs/fpjt-demo.jpg)

-In the original experiment [(Czilczer, Martini et al., 2026)](https://doi.org/10.31234/osf.io/4sw6h_v1), one FPJT item (four movement instructions) had atypically high error rates (> 3 SD; baseline: 63.87%; articulatory suppression: 68.07%), as the upper body rotation likely obscured detection of the incorrectly directed arm movement; and was hence excluded in data analyses.
+In the original experiment [(Czilczer, Martini et al., 2026)](https://doi.org/10.31234/osf.io/4sw6h_v1), one FPJT item (three movements) had atypically high error rates (> 3 SD; baseline: 63.87%; articulatory suppression: 68.07%), as the upper body rotation likely obscured detection of the incorrectly directed arm movement; and was hence excluded in data analyses.
 To avoid ambigiuty, the respective trial was adapted in the FPJT we provide in this GitHub repository.

 ## Repository information
 This repository has four main folders, which contain **PsychoPy** (`.psyexp`) and **OpenSesame** (`.osexp`) experiments, together with associated files to run them **locally** (lab/desktop experiments) or **online** (in a browser).